-As the former Director of Hospital Operations and Materials Management, Gloria was “The Client” during major construction and renovation projects, giving her a unique perspective as Director of Medical Equipment Planning at Francis Cauffman, a national design firm.
+As the former Director of Hospital Operations and Materials Management, Gloria was “The Client” during major construction and renovation projects, giving her a unique perspective as a Medical Equipment Planning Consultant.
 An expert in emerging technology and equipment budgeting, she plans medical equipment for all types of healthcare clients, with projects that range from small renovations to replacement hospitals.
 She has a special interest in energy-efficient equipment that conserves resources while improving patient outcomes and satisfaction.

 Gloria is an integral member of project teams - from conceptual planning through project completion, providing valuable insights and delivering the measurable benefits of quality medical equipment planning to healthcare clients and design professionals alike.
 She provides guidance to clinical staff to maximize their use of existing equipment, forecast technology needs and make prudent spending decisions.
 At the same time, she supports the architects and consultants with timely and productive technology information, enabling the project team to have confidence that all medical equipment has been accommodated in the design and utilities planning.

 Cathy Dolan-Schweitzer, MA, President, Health Well Done